etiennesillon/ModelRunner/README.md

 <h3 id="database-properties">Update runtime.properties</h3>

-  <p>Update runtime.properties to reflect your database, driver, URL etc</p>
+  <p>Update <a href="https://github.com/etiennesillon/ModelRunner/blob/main/Config/runtime.properties">runtime.properties</a> to reflect your database, driver, URL etc</p>

 <h3 id="database-schema">Create admin schema</h3>

-  <p>The default admin schema name is $$Admin but you can change that in runtime.properties.
+  <p>The default admin schema name is $$Admin but you can change that in <a href="https://github.com/etiennesillon/ModelRunner/blob/main/Config/runtime.properties">runtime.properties</a>.
 You will need to create the schema manually before continuing, I use MySQLWorkbench for this.</p>

 <h3 id="database-init">Populate system tables in the admin schema</h3>